InterstellarMist/Korean-Dictionary-App/README.md

 - `/public` — Static assets
 - `/readme` — Sample images for documentation

-## Screenshots

-See `/readme/` for sample images.

----

-Let me know if you want to include:

-- Backend API documentation or example server code
-- Contribution guidelines
-- License information
-- More detailed usage instructions

 ## Contributing

 Contributions are welcome!
 Please open issues or pull requests for suggestions and improvements.